marcransome/pond/README.md

 ## Usage

+You can create, remove and list ponds easily, and manage environment variables in each by setting, getting, listing, or removing variables as needed.
+Tab completions are provided for all Pond subcommands discussed here.

 ### Managing ponds

 A _pond_ represents a collection of environment variables (and in a future release _functions_) in the fish shell.
 Ponds are used to group related environment variables together.
 Naming ponds after individual applications or local development environments is a good way to separate them by their use-case.